edadkins-google/acm-multi-repo-kustomize-sample/README.md

 # acm-multi-repo-kustomize-sample

+Use this repo to demo the following:

+1. Provision three GKE clusters and enable ACM via the Hub Feature API using Terraform
+2. Hydrate manifests from a set of Dry configs using Kustomize undertaken Platform Engineering teams (RootSync)
+3. Each tenant can deploy to clusters using their own repository, typically this would be an App team (RepoSync)
+4. Tenants can provision their application dependant GCP Services using a KRM approach with the Kubernetes Config Connector
+5. Ensure Kubernetes resources adhere to a set of policy contracts using the Policy Controller

 ## Before you begin
 This section describes prerequisites you must meet before this tutorial.
 - `terraform` is installed on your machine.